immadisairaj/radiosai/README.md

 _*I cannot guarantee any of the below.
 But, will try my best to include such features in future releases (if I can)_

-- Add a player for vedam which supports all media controls
 - Add android auto support
 - Add google chrome cast support